julelang/manual/src/common-concepts/slices.md

 Arrays, slices and strings.

 ## Allocating Slices
-A certain size slice can be allocated with the builtin `make` function.
+A specifically sized slice can be allocated with the builtin `make` function.

 For example:
 ```